0xWRNG/divoom-COM/README.md

 - Creating gifs from png strips

 ---
-This project is fully inspired by this [project]([andreas-mausch/divoom-ditoo-pro-controller: Send Bluetooth commands directly to your device, no proprietary app required](https://github.com/andreas-mausch/divoom-ditoo-pro-controller)), but it was using some unsupported Rust library only for Linux.
+This project is fully inspired by this [project](https://github.com/andreas-mausch/divoom-ditoo-pro-controller), but it was using some unsupported Rust library only for Linux.
 Now it is using only pyserial for communication

 ### Setup
 0. Connect your DivoomDitoo device over bluetooth.
 There is no matter which one you connect: Ditoo-Light or Ditoo-Audio.